Inviting or Adding SSO users

 Deleting an SSO user

-If the SSO user account is no longer required in the project, you can delete it.
+If the SSO user account is no longer required for the project, you can delete it.

 When you delete an SSO user, the user would no longer have access to the project.
 All the attributes and mentions of the SSO user would be removed from the content.